FIPISolutions/FIPISolutions.github.io/QR-Organizer/en/delete-account.md

 How to delete your account in QR Organizer:

 1. THROUGH THE APP (recommended):

-- Open the QR Organizer app
+* Open the QR Organizer app
-- Go to "Settings" > "My Account"
+* Go to "Settings" > "My Account"
-- Tap "Delete Account" and confirm your password
+* Tap "Delete My Account" and confirm your password.
+This will permanently remove all saved data on the account.

 2. VIA EMAIL (alternative):
    Send an email to apps@fipi.solutions with:

-- Subject: "Account Deletion Request"
+* Subject: "Account Deletion Request"
-- Body: Your registered email address
+* Body: Your registered email address
   We will respond within 72 hours

 Check our Terms of Service, Privacy Policy and full App Description at: https://FIPISolutions.github.io